firepick1/fpd-vision/XP008-Homing-Error/README.md

 2. Measure axis homing error

-For now we'll assume that the axis homing error is neglible and consider the system homing error along.
+For now we'll assume that the axis homing error is neglible and consider the system homing error alone.
+Future study will be needed to address individual axis homing error.

-For ease of calibration, we want a deviation that can be measured by a downward looking effector camera.
-The Z homing error could be used to detect homing error if the bed is perfectly level, but we can get better accuracy by considering the Y homing error displacement at the horizontal line endpoints.
+To measure system homing error, we need a homing error deviation that can be measured by a downward looking effector camera.
+We have three possibilites.
+X homing error is perhaps too subtle.
+The Z homing error is larger and could be used to detect homing error if the bed is perfectly level.
+But we can get the best accuracy by considering the Y homing error displacement at the horizontal line endpoints.
 If the line bends up, we have
 negative homing error.
 If the line bends down, we have positive